ArctosDB/documentation-wiki/_documentation/oauth.markdown

 3. Authenticate at TACC (You may need to accept TACC Terms of Use)
 4. Success!
 In the future, simply use the TACC option to log in.

+## Problems?

+Please see <https://github.com/ArctosDB/arctos/issues/8867> for more information, or to ask for help.

 # Log in with TACC